Business as Usual? The Israel-Iran Conflict and What It Means for Trade and Investment in the Gulf

-It is not the first time I have found myself contemplating the impact of Middle East strife on international business.
-I flew from Dubai to Salt Lake City in 1990 for a WordPerfect Global Distributor event, arriving on the day that Iraq invaded Kuwait and the Gulf War began.
-Middle East air travel was restricted immediately, and the event was canceled.
-Still, ironically, the UAE (me) and the Saudi distributors were already there, and I couldn't get a flight back.
-Since then, I have been witness to the war in Iraq, Afghanistan, and other aggressive regional military clashes and their impacts on business.
+In 1990, I flew from Dubai to Salt Lake City for a WordPerfect Global Distributor event, arriving on the very day Iraq invaded Kuwait and the Gulf War began.
+Middle East air travel was restricted immediately, the event was canceled, and — somewhat ironically — the UAE and Saudi distributors were already on the ground in Utah with no flight home.
+Since then, I have been witness to the wars in Iraq and Afghanistan, and numerous other regional military conflicts, and their cascading impact on international business.

 I think not.